CodeOnARaft/BombFinder/README.md

-# BombFinder
+# Bomb Finder
 ## Overview
-Bombfinder is a Minesweeper clone made with C# and raylib.
+Bomb Finder is a Minesweeper clone made with C# and raylib.

 ![](images/screenshot1.png)